rayaneDZ/LOG8415-final-project/README.md

 # LOG8415-final-project

+## Scaling Databases and Implementing Cloud Patterns

-The final individual project for the course LOG8415E
+The final individual project for the course LOG8415E (Polytechnique Montréal)